 Site 18: Alvarado St./Wells Fargo Stage 9:30—10:00; 10:15—11:00 pm

 Hear the thunder of the drums!
 SHINSHO MUGEN DAIKO opens First Night Monterey with traditional Japanese drumming.

 Experience the exquisite physicality of these Taiko Drummers as they perform traditional Japanese drumming, incorporating elements of martial arts.
 Shinsho Mugen Daiko was founded in 1999 by Ikuyo Conant, as a group of drummers interested in studying the art of Japanese drumming.
 Taiko is a traditional form of Japanese drumming that incorporates those elements of martial art which focuses on centering oneself in the grounded position, and the concentration, direction and controlling of energy and breathing.

-Site 2: Pacific Street Stage 3:15— 3:45; 4:30–5:00 PM
+Site 2: Pacific Street Stage 3:15— 3:45; 4:15—5:00 pm

-New to FNM this year, DIRTY CELLO is cello like you've never heard before!
+With a unique spin on Bluegrass, DIRTY CELLO is cello like you've never heard before!

 From China to Italy, and all over the U.S., Dirty Cello, led by vivacious cross-over cellist, Rebecca Roudman, brings the world a high energy and unique spin on blues and bluegrass.
 Good Times Santa Cruz says "...what is most spectacular about them is hearing the depth of soul in Roudman's playing- it goes beyond what most people would expect from the instrument.
-She plays it with so much heart, you'll wonder why more bands don't have a cellist."
+She plays it with so much heart, you'll wonder why more bands don't have a cellist.
 From down home blues with a wailing cello to virtuosic stompin' bluegrass, Dirty Cello is a band that gets your heart thumping and your toes tapping!